sillsdev/TheCombine/docs/docker_deploy/README.md

  * `BECOME password` - enter your `sudo` password for the *\<target_user\>* on the *\<target\>* machine.
  * `Vault password` - some of the Ansible variable files are encrypted in Ansible vaults.
-See the current process owner (above) for the Vault password.
+See the current owner (above) for the Vault password.

 #### Minimum System Requirements

 The minimum system requirements for installing *TheCombine* on a target are:
 - Ubuntu 18.04 Server operating system (see [Install Ubuntu Bionic Server](#install-ubuntu-bionic-server))
-- 4 GB RAM
+- 2 GB RAM
-- 12 GB Storage
+- 15 GB Storage

 #### Install Combine Pre-requisites

-Run the first playbook to install all the packages that are needed by *TheCombine*:
+Run the first playbook to install all the packages that are needed by *TheCombine* and to setup the Docker configuration files:
 ```
 cd <COMBINE>/docker_deploy
-ansible-playbook playbook_docker.yml --limit <target> -u <target_user> -K --ask-vault-pass
+ansible-playbook playbook_target_setup.yml --limit <target> -u <target_user> -K --ask-vault-pass
 ```

 Notes: